General Studies: Social Science Emphasis, Associate in Arts

 Introduction to Crime and Deviance

-Asian Pacific Americans in American Society
+Asian Americans and Pacific Islanders in American Society

 Sociology of Marriages and Families